Bridge in Singapore

 I took this photo from the plane just before landing in Singapore.

-• Chewing gum is banned in Singapore, don’t pull it out from your pocket, you will be in trouble
+• Chewing gum is banned in Singapore — don’t bring it with you

 Key distances between landmarks in Singapore